Rbrasil72/LUA-Scripts/nmapscripts/README.md

 # SimplenmapNSEscript.nse
-Simple script that checks if what ports is open in a host
+Simple script that checks what ports is open in a host